opentok/Opentok-Python-SDK/README.rst

   # To send a signal to a specific connection in the session:
   opentok.signal(session_id, payload, connection_id)

-Get Stream
+Working with Streams
 ~~~~~~~~~~~~~~~~~~~~~

-Use this method to get information on an OpenTok stream (or all streams in a session).

-You can get information about a stream by calling the `get_stream(session_id, stream_id)` method of the `OpenTok` class, or by calling the `get_stream(stream_id)` method on the `Session` class.
+You can get information about a stream by calling the `get_stream(session_id, stream_id)` method of the `OpenTok` class.

-The method return a Stream object that contains information of an OpenTok stream:
+The method returns a Stream object that contains information of an OpenTok stream:

 * ``id``: The stream ID
 * ``videoType``: "camera" or "screen"